 We have derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they enrolled in college.

-Over 90% of the students attending Apex School of Theology come from within North Carolina.
+A vast majority of undergraduates attending Apex School of Theology come from within North Carolina.
 This places Apex School of Theology's level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,344.